Koushik25022005/IoT-MQTT/README.md

 # MQTT Protocol demonstration lab

+This is assignment is submitted by Koushik Sripathi (Roll no. 123CS0021)

 The given task was to create a circuit with two sensors along with the DHT22 sensor.

 Given below are the commands to execute and establish a connection between the sensors and the MQTT broker.